-- 1. European windstorm events with increased severity driven by climate change - Currency appreciation/depreciation of the pound relative to other currencies held, Business interruption losses as a result of cyber (or other) disruptive event, - 4.
+- 1. European windstorm events with increased severity driven by climate change - 2.
+Currency appreciation/depreciation of the pound relative to other currencies held, - 3.
+Business interruption losses as a result of cyber (or other) disruptive event, - 4.
 Analysis of costs of placing outwards reinsurance programmes, - 5.
-Reinsurance counterparty default. - 6.
+Reinsurance counterparty default, - 6.
 Business volume growth in excess of business plan targets, - 7.
 Analysis of claims inflation, - 8.
 Analysis of reserve provisions, and - 9.
-Reverse stress test a) Stress Test: Sensitivity to selection of best estimate reserve provisions
+Reverse stress test a) Stress Test: European windstorm catastrophe event with increased severity driven by climate change,